Biology Department

 In-Person

 Seminars on topics of major biological interest are presented by faculty members, staff, and visiting scientists.
 Provides an opportunity for deeper engagement with contemporary ideas from across all areas of biology.
-Required for all biology advanced major and honours students in their final year of study.
+Required for all biology honours students in their final year of study.
 Recommended but not required for major students in their final year of study.
 No credit.

 Honours Thesis II